VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Discussion: Do we have a standard anatomy tree covering all anatomy or just that available in the currently displayed template or several sub trees defined by stage / area on display?

+#### Currently Displayed

+Shows all currenly displayed items.
+This will consist of colour key with titles including:
+* template,
+* anatomy,
+* individuals.
+Each title when clicked will open full details in the large data display window.

+The key colours will provided from a standard colour list in selection order (enables some user choice through order) with an option to change the used list in this window.

+Discussion: providing a fix list resolves many issues but we should provide a few colour options to enable for prefernce and colour blindness etc. Lab spaced as well as standard plot (matlab, etc.) standard colours (jet, hot, hsv, etc.) are available but we do need a colour blindness appropriate option (needs investigation).

 #### Specs or interaction with trees